 versions of each program:

-Note that the order of expressions is identical.
+Note that output file is in the same order as the input file.
 For more control over Herbie, see the documentation of Herbie's command-line options.